orsinium/blog/content/posts/go/safe-api.md

 func StringVar(tar *string, name Name, def string, usage Usage)
 ```

-With this signature, the example above will produce a type error because we try to pass a `string` variable where type `Usage` is expected.
+With this signature, the example above will produce a type error because we try to pass a `string` variable where the type `Usage` is expected.
 And since constants and literals in Go are untyped, the correct order will work without any type casting:

 ```go
 f.StringVar(&addr, "addr", addr, "address to listen on")